twidi/django-adv-cache-tag/README.md

 When installed, just add `adv_cache_tag` to your `INSTALLED_APPS` in the `settings.py` file of your django project.

-See examples in the next section to see how it works (basically the same way as the default django cache templatetag)
+See examples in the next sections to see how it works (basically the same way as the default django cache templatetag)

 ## Features